lolilo/Javascript3/README.md

 - the flask handler should return the list of items rendered in `todo_items_partial.html`.
 - the ajax `done` event should update the list

-to handle the database update, you will find https://dataset.readthedocs.org/en/latest/api.html#dataset.Table.update to be helpful.
+To handle the database update, you will find https://dataset.readthedocs.org/en/latest/api.html#dataset.Table.update to be helpful.

 Add the ability to delete todo lists and todo items.
 - add a button next to each item / list that triggers a click event to send a post request to the server